 One of the most effective drills is to practice taking swings using your non-dominant hand only.
-This way, you will be able to practice making contact between the ball and the clubface more effectively.
+This way, you can practice making contact between the ball and the clubface more effectively.
 If your right hand is dominant, then practice the swings using your left hand, and vice versa.

-Most golfers starting out want to use there dominant hand to crush the ball.
-This in fact makes the swing worse and causes an out to in swing.
+Most golfers starting out want to use their dominant hand to crush the ball.
+This, in fact, makes the swing worse and causes an out-to-in swing.
 The swing is typically more efficient when the non-dominant hand is mostly used.
 Check out this video to get a better understanding and some drills to use.

 Practice The Spine Turn